 Work in Progress

-with Adrian Lerche
+with Adrian Lerche (Draft available soon)

 In this paper, we investigate the effect of import and export shocks on German municipalities’ local business tax (LBT) bases and fiscal outcomes for the period from 1992 to 2012.
 Import shocks have a detrimental effect on local outcomes, while export shocks increase LBT bases as well as municipal revenues and expenditures.
 The effect on expenditure patterns depends on municipalities’ initial fiscal and economic conditions.
 Results are stronger in the 2002 to 2012 period than in the 1992 to 2002 period.
 We find that our results are mostly driven by trade between municipalities located in West Germany and Eastern Europe.
+We supplement our municipal-level analysis with administrative data on corporate tax returns at the firm-level.
+We document that the aggregate results are driven by very large manufacturing companies.
+We do not find any spillover effect on the taxable profits of non-manufacturing firms.

 with Nadja Dwenger, Martin Nybom and Sebastian Siegloch